RaheesAhmed/wifi_scanner/README.md

 - Capture WPA handshakes for security analysis
 - Crack WPA passwords using dictionary attacks (with built-in cracker and aircrack-ng integration)
 - Analyze WPA handshakes and derive encryption keys using PBKDF2 and HMAC-SHA1
+- Perform real-world testing to identify common network vulnerabilities
+- Test for WPS vulnerabilities, weak cipher suites, and PMKID attacks
+- Verify captured handshakes for completeness and validity

 ## Requirements